DIKU-EDU/uldp16/material/unix-like-data-processing.md

 ~~~

 If you want to be able to run the script just by typing `myscript.sh`,
-you must its containing directory to the `$PATH` environment variable.
+you must add its containing directory to the `$PATH` environment
-This is outside the scope of this section, but you can try using a
+variable.
+This is outside the scope of this document, but you can try
-search engine to figure out how to do it yourself.
+using a search engine to figure out how to do it yourself.

 ## Basic Control Flow

-Copying commands into a file is a good starting point, but where shell
+Copying commands into a file is a good starting point, but shell
-scripting becomes a truly powerful tool is when begin adding *control
+scripting first becomes a truly powerful tool when you add *control
 flow* (conditionals and branches) to your scripts.
 While much less
-powerful than a conventional programming language, shell scripting is
+powerful than a conventional programming language, shell script is a
-a convenient way to automate workflows that involve calling many Unix
+convenient way to automate workflows that involve Unix programs.
-programs.

 First, it is important to understand the notion of an *exit code*.
 Every program and shell command finishes by returning a number in the